EriikP4/Mii-Rotation/README.md

 **Steps to follow:**

  1. Go to [Mii Renderer](https://pf2m.com/tools/mii/) (by PF2M).
  2. Render your Mii, with any of the possible ways (I recommend `QR`).
  3. Choose the output size of the image (I recommend `140px`).
  4. Right click on the image of your Mii, and click `Copy the image link`.
  5. Execute the Script
  6. Enter the name of your Mii and then the respective URL.
  7. Wait for the download to finish

+ - You can make a GIF [here](https://ezgif.com/maker)

 ## ¿Cómo funciona?
 [ES]
 El script no puede leer el código QR de tu Mii automáticamente (al menos por ahora) así que debes obtener la URL del renderizado tu mismo.